kristofer15ru/reference-tictactoe/selfAssessment.md

 ## Monitoring

-Did you do any monitoring?
-- No
+- No monitoring was implemented

 ## Other

-### Anything else you did to improve you deployment pipeline of the project itself?
+### Possible improvements
 If I had more time I would complete UI testing, which I expect to do just past the hand-in time.
 After that I would create the provisioning script and use it to improve the seperation and sanitation of Jenkins stages.
 After that I would improve TictactoeGame.js that was provided as it does not seem to behave as intended and I would attempt to implement monitoring